THOMASELOVE/adventures/README.md

 ## Acknowledgments

 - I am grateful to the organizers (particularly Courtney Baker, Kara Quaid, Lingpeng Shan and Frances Wang) for including me.
 - I'd also like to express my sincere thanks to all who took the time to attend the session.
+The presentation drew a standing-room-only crowd.
 - I'm also seriously indebted to my many friends, colleagues, teachers and students who have made a meaningful contribution to *Better Health Partnership* since its beginning in 2007.

 ## Sources and Resources